Institute

 QDL Physics Institute

 The QDL Physics Institute is an independent research program based in Huntley, Illinois, USA.
-Its purpose is to develop, formalize, and experimentally test the Quantized Dimensional Ledger (QDL) as a unified 3L + 2F prediction-filter framework for effective field theories, gravitation, physical constants, and precision metrology, anchored on a conserved Quantized Dimensional Cell (QDC).
+Its purpose is to develop, formalize, and experimentally test the Quantized Dimensional Ledger (QDL) as a unified dimensional-closure and model-admissibility framework.
+In this formulation, QDL functions as a prediction-filter and validation layer that constrains admissible terms, couplings, operators, and measurement relations prior to phenomenological fitting, anchored on a conserved Quantized Dimensional Cell (QDC) in a 3L + 2F basis.

-Independent research institute 3L + 2F dimensional closure Prediction-filter architecture Falsifiable experiments
+Independent research institute Dimensional closure & admissibility Prediction-filter architecture Falsifiable experiments

 Mission & research themes